Blog, Random Places We Go (Photos)

 An invitation into mystery.

-We all yearn for the moments that transcend us into a deeper meaning of life.
-The moments when we experience the good and beautiful in someone or some thing.
-The moments that literally make us lose track of time.
+We all yearn for moments that transcend us into a deeper meaning of life.
+These are the moments when we experience the good and beautiful in someone or something.
+The moments that make us lose track of time.

-These moments seem to be dripping in mystery.
-For there is not a formula for explaining beauty.
+These moments seem dripping in mystery, for there is no formula for explaining beauty.
 There is not an equation for understanding redemptive suffering.
 There is not an explanation for those who love sacrificially.

-Nevertheless, in today’s post modern world, it seems that we are losing the wonder of mystery.
+Nevertheless, in today’s post-modern world, we seem to be losing the wonder of mystery.
 The very mention of it is met with skepticism and restraint, or with great disdain and anger, or worse still, apathy.
-For it seems that if we can’t explain something, it simply can’t exist.
+If we can’t explain something, it simply can’t exist.

 I once heard that anxiety can be felt when we realize just how finite we are as human beings.
-It comes during the spectrum of moments both large and small, when we face the reality of our own mortality.
-In other words, we know that there is a finite time to our experiences, and it is precisely during these moments that we begin to feel anxious, because we know that we don’t have control over it.
-Consequently, without control, our lives can suddenly feel cold and barren…fearful and lonely.
-The “Highlands” of our souls.
+It comes during the spectrum of large and small moments when we face the reality of our own mortality.
+In other words, we know that there is a finite time to our experiences, and it is precisely during these moments that we begin to feel anxious because we know that we don’t have control over it.
+Consequently, without control, our lives can suddenly feel cold and barren…fearful and lonely—the “Highlands” of our souls.

-That said, maybe it is precisely at the foot of the barren lands of our loneliness we are invited to find a transcendent presence.
-It is when we feel the weight and bareness of our vulnerability we are opened up to its life breathing power.
-Once we come face to face with the blistering reality of our finite being we can look out into the beauty of the mystery of love itself.
+That said, precisely at the foot of our loneliness’s barren lands, we are invited to find a transcendent presence.
+When we feel the weight and bareness of our vulnerability, we are opened up to its life-breathing power.
+Once we face the blistering reality of our finite being, we can look out into the beauty of the mystery of love itself.

 “There is no sunlight in the poetry of exile.
 There is only mist, wind, rain, the cry of the curlew and the slow clouds above damp moorland.
 That is the real Scotland; that is the Scotland whose memory rings the withers of the far-from-home; and, in some way that is mysterious, that is the Scotland that even a stranger learns to love.